Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 ## Task 6: Code Refactoring & Debugging

-In this task, you'll be refactoring and debugging the poorly written Python codes using GitHub Copilot and test out a few scenarios.
+In this task, you'll be refactoring and debugging the poorly written Python codes using GitHub Copilot and testing out a few scenarios.

-1. Copy the below code in a new file in VS Code.
+1. Copy the below code into a new file in VS Code.

    ```
    #A poorly written example of a program in Python.
 It prompts the user for the number of elements to sum, takes those integers as input, and handles some basic error cases